Singapore’s Covid-19 Vaccination System

 The process

 We had 3 days to develop the first prototype.
-I started with wireframes the day we formed the team.
+I started creating these wireframes the day we formed the team.
 Engineers used this to begin building the interface and backend while I continued refining the UI and content.

 The problem statement was clear, there wasn’t much need for discovery research.
 Rather, the priority was to verify what medical screener questions were needed, and that the forms were quick and easy to fill.